-I’m currently a commercial director, working towards more narrative television and feature-length projects.
-I’m infatuated by the human process of transformation.
+I’m infatuated with the human process of transformation.
 Have you ever walked out of a movie theater feeling like you’ve gained some kind of superpower a character embodied?
-That from that moment forward you couldn’t help but see and experience the world differently?
+That from that moment forward you couldn’t help but see and experience the world differently.
 That you yourself, were now different?
 Those are the films I’m interested in making, that’s what I’m passionate about.
 To quote David Fincher: “I’m interested in films that scar.
 The thing about Jaws is the fact that I’ve never gone swimming in the ocean again.”

 The emotional scar tissue experience is what I’m all about.